Clinic Exclusive: Production

-The film was written and produced by Hazel Adair and Kent Walton under the joint pseudonym "Elton Hawke".
+The film was written and produced by Hazel Adair and Kent Walton under the joint pseudonym Elton Hawke.
 Many of the cast had appeared in either Crossroads or Compact, soap operas co-created by Adair.

 Clinic Exclusive marks the film debut of Carmen Silvera, later known for her role as Edith Artois in the BBC TV sitcom 'Allo 'Allo!.

 Release

 Originally titled Clinic Xclusive, the film was re-released in May 1975 as Sex Clinic.

+The publication in the press of stills from the film led to Georgina Ward withdrawing an application to be a UK parliamentary candidate for the Labour Party.

 Critical response

-Writing for The Monthly Film Bulletin in 1972, critic Nigel Andrews described the film as "quite a neat, unpredictable revenge thriller", praising its "glossily efficient" script and direction as well as the performance of Ward.
-He concluded that Clinic Exclusive is "altogether a surprisingly competent production, if only within the limits of its strictly catchpenny genre".
-The publication in the press of stills from the film led to Georgina Ward withdrawing an application to be a UK parliamentary candidate for the Labour Party.
+In The Monthly Film Bulletin (1972), critic Nigel Andrews wrote: "After the customary quota of coyly directed nude scenes in sauna bath and shower room – even less titillating than usual, since the clinic's clientele is predominantly middle-aged – Clinic Xclusive takes a turn for the better by developing into quite a neat, unpredictable revenge thriller.
+Script and direction are glossily efficient throughout, and Georgina Ward plays the ruthless go-getting heroine with some style.
+Altogether a surprisingly competent production, if only within the limits of its strictly catchpenny genre."